mjordan/islandora_workbench_docs/docs/installation.md

 The preferred method for installing software via pip is now to use a virtual environment.

-See [this StackOverflow answer](https://stackoverflow.com/a/78297842) for more information and steps to create a virtual environment where Islandora Workbench's dependencies can be installed.
+You can use these [instructions on how to install Workbench with a virtual enviroment](installation_with_venv.md) for macOS, Linux, or Windows.

 ## Installing Islandora Workbench